 They scurried off into the bar like a couple of heroin addicts desperate for their next fix only to be replaced by the Brayshaws.

 “As I said at the airport,” said Stuart.
-“We are interested in buying a villa but wish to take our time and be represented by a professional agent who will work on our behalf.
+“We are interested in buying a villa but wish to take our time and be represented by a professional agent, who will work on our behalf.
 We do not want a high-pressure sales pitch, just someone who will listen and stick to the brief.”

 “An English couple, Charles and Jean Bishton run, INFO,” I said.
-“It’s an Estate Agency located on Calle Granada.
+“It’s an estate agency located on Calle Granada.
 They are independent, have been here for several years, and are competent.
 They are regular customers and are often in the bar.
 I could introduce you this evening and leave you to it.”

 “Sounds perfect,” said Daphne.